damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 As a courtesy to other team members, please try to address all "Open" tickets (awaiting a response from the customer) in your queue.

 When taking leave longer then 1 day, you should mark yourself as unavailable in Zendesk.
-Do this at the end of your last work day this will ensure tickets flowcorrectly to other agents.
+Do this at the end of your last work day this will ensure tickets flow correctly to other agents.

 Marking yourself as unavailable in Zendesk: